page_title_detailed

 mTOR inhibitors work to slow or stop the protein mTOR’s role in the growth of cancer cells.
 Everolimus (Afinitor) is the mTOR inhibitor that is FDA approved to treat hormone receptor-positive, HER2-negative metastatic breast cancer.
 Everolimus is taken as a daily pill.
 Common side effects include cough, diarrhea, infection, mouth sores, and weakness.

 PARP inhibitors target enzymes that repair cancer cell DNA.
-The two medicines in this group are an option for people whose breast cancers are HER2-negative and test positive for the BRCA1 or BRCA2 genetic mutations.
+The two medicines in this group are an option for people whose breast cancers are HER2-negative and who test positive for inherited BRCA1 or BRCA2 genetic mutations.
 Both can be taken as a pill.
 The side effects tend to be milder than other cancer treatments and may include nausea, headache, fatigue, diarrhea, lung inflammation, and infection.

 Chemotherapy